Shroukhakeem/Analytical-SQL/README.md

 customer behavior to target the customers in the most efficient and proactive way, to increase sales/revenue , improve customer retention and decrease churn

-### Q1- Using OnlineRetail dataset
+### Q1- Using OnlineRetail dataset?
 write at least 5 analytical SQL queries that tells a story about the data

-### Q2- After exploring the data now you are required to implement a Monetary model for
+### Q2- After exploring the data now you are required to implement a Monetary model for?

 customers behavior for product purchasing and segment each customer based on the below groups
 Champions - Loyal Customers - Potential Loyalists – Recent Customers – Promising -
-Customers Needing Attention - At Risk - Cant Lose Them – Hibernating – Lost The customers will be grouped based on 3 main values
+Customers Needing Attention - At Risk - Cant Lose Them – Hibernating – Lost

+The customers will be grouped based on 3 main values:

-• Recency => how recent the last transaction is (Hint: choose a reference date, which is the most recent purchase in the dataset )
+• Recency => how recent the last transaction is (Hint: choose a reference date, which is the most recent purchase in the dataset).

-•Frequency => how many times the customer has bought from our store •Monetary => how much each customer has paid for our products
+•Frequency => how many times the customer has bought from our store.

+•Monetary => how much each customer has paid for our products.

 ### Q3:
   ### a- What is the maximum number of consecutive days a customer made purchases?